EugenMayer/docker-sync/README.md

  - it uses **rsync or unison** (you can chose) to sync - so the container performance is not influenced at all, see [performance](https://github.com/EugenMayer/docker_sync#performance)
  - an efficient way is used to watch for file changes (fswatch -o) - does not eat up you CPU even for 12k+ files
  - supports either one-way sync ( rsync ) or two way sync ( unison )
+ - supports user-remapping on sync to avoid permission problems

 So besides performance being the first priority, the second is, not forcing you into using a **specific** docker-toolbox solution.
 Use docker-for-mac, dockertoolbox, virtualbox fusion or Paralelles, xhyve or whatever!

+## Changelog
+**0.0.7** Convinience / Bugfixes
+- Fixed container-re-usage issue
+- **add the possibility to map user/group on sync**
+- Add preconditions to properly detect if fswatch, unison, docker, and others are in proper state
+- Better log output
+- Do no longer enforce verbose flag
+- remove colorize
+- be less verbose in normal mode

+**0.0.6** Critical issue in sync
+- Fixing critical issue where sync has been called using the old sync:sync syntax - not syncing at all

 ## Motivation